 One of the most prominent theories of relationship marketing is the commitment-trust theory.
 This theory states that commitment and trust are the two fundamental factors of relationship marketing and they must exist for the successful relationship between the buyer and the seller.
 Moreover, relationship marketing involves creating ties with clienteles by meeting their requirements and honouring promises.
 Organisations that abide by the principles of relationship marketing establish long-lasting connections with their consumers.
 This result in the building of mutual trust among them and customer loyalty helps the organisations in achieving their goals on one hand and commitments of the organisation helps the customer in satisfying their needs.

 Morgan and Hunt (1994) in Palmatier (2008) explicated that in The Commitment-Trust Theory of Relationship Marketing, association promise and belief is much more important than power.
 This though is fundamental to construction of positive relationship marketing.
 Moreover, they defined relationship commitment as a persistent aspiration to preserve a treasured relationship and trust as the assurance in an exchange companion’s consistency and honesty on the basis of their research done in the marriage, social exchange theory and organisational behaviour.
-They further advocated that these are the fundamental element that elucidates an association's effect on performance.
+They further advocated that these are the fundamental elements that elucidate an association's effect on performance.
 Thus, relationship associates who are dedicated spend additional energy and effort to preserve and reinforce interpersonal links, which certainly impacts collaboration, monetary performance, and other constructive upshots.

 In addition, faith has a straight influence on relationship consequences.
 It also influences obligation of a person towards the company or another person.
 Largely, Morgan and Hunt’s (1994) model of relationship management decreases the scope from Dwyer, Schurr, and Oh’s (1987) agenda in two crucial manners: it constricts the interpersonal paradigms of interest to faith and obligation and overlooks any vibrant relationship consequences (Palmatier, 2008).
 Nevertheless, theoretic disparities appeared in the structure during the course of pragmatic analysis via meta-analysis of more than 111 autonomous samples enfolding 38,000 relational and inter structural associations.
 Though this current research blend delivers robust empirical backing for the acute role of obligation and faith, it also unearths two main flaws.
 Firstly, relationship outlay has a constructive unswerving influence on objective enactment.
 This result recommends that any theory must embrace additional performance-enhancing intermediaries if it wishes to seize the constructive monetary influence of relationship marketing completely.
 Secondly, in contrast to conformist wisdom, association quality, an amalgamated theory that seize manifold facets or magnitudes of a relationship, has a sturdier influence on objective enactment than any solo element.